Ax (wrestler): Personal life

 Eadie formerly supported the good work of the Inner Harbour Hospital Springs Campus in Rockmart, Georgia.
-For several years, the Masked Superstar has made many of his masks and wrestling gear available to wrestling fans through raffles and auctions, the proceeds of which support the general operating fund of the non-profit Inner Harbour Hospital, which has since closed and all operations moved to The Shoals campus in Douglasville, Georgia due to a lack of funding.
+For several years, the Masked Superstar made many of his masks and wrestling gear available to wrestling fans through raffles and auctions, the proceeds of which supported the general operating fund of the non-profit Inner Harbour Hospital, which has since closed and all operations moved to The Shoals campus in Douglasville, Georgia due to a lack of funding.

 In July 2016, Eadie was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 US District Judge Vanessa Lynne Bryant dismissed the lawsuit in September 2018.
 In September 2020, an appeal for the lawsuit dismissed by a federal appeals court.

 A long time friend of André the Giant outside of wrestling, Eadie revealed in a 2016 interview that André was the godfather to his two daughters.

-On January 13, 2021, it was reported that Eadie along with his wife and oldest grandson had tested positive for the COVID-19 virus.

-On June 11, 2021, wrestler Lanny Poffo posted online that Eadie had been taken to the hospital with symptoms of COVID-19 and has tested positive for COVID-19.